kyma-project/cli/docs/gen-docs/kyma_alpha_verify.md

 ---
-title: kyma alpha sign
+title: kyma alpha verify
 ---

-Signs all module resources from an unsigned module component descriptor that's hosted in a remote OCI registry
+Verifies all module resources from a signed module component descriptor that's hosted in a remote OCI registry

 ## Synopsis

-Use this command to sign all module resources from an unsigned module component descriptor that's hosted in a remote OCI registry
+Use this command to verify all module resources from a signed module descriptor that's hosted in a remote OCI registry

 ## Flags inherited from parent commands